20 Sep 2024

 Partnership working

 Making this partnership community-led and not top-down has generated massive rewards.
-The council drew upon familiar and established relationships but did not limit itself to these default partners.
+The council drew upon familiar and established relationships but didn't limit itself to these default partners.
 At the outset it issued an open call, inviting any group to reach out about taking part.

 Consequently, the eventual list of partners was more diverse.
 Each willingly engaged out of a genuine passion for the project, which elevated its ambition and creativity.